-The conference will focus on discussing the latest technologies in the preclinical, translational neuroscience space and also drawing the attention of the audience towards new innovations happening in translational neuroscience imaging.
-The conference further aims to bring in the experts from academia and industry together to discuss how to create new, more effective translational neuroscience drawing on novel technology and recent discoveries.
+The conference focused on discussing the latest technologies in the preclinical, translational neuroscience space and also drawing the attention of the audience towards new innovations happening in translational neuroscience imaging.
+The conference brought together experts from academia and industry to discuss how to create new, more effective translational neuroscience drawing on novel technology and recent discoveries.

-Paul Karila, CSO & Director, chronic pain research, will give a presentation on Oct 3 at 10.10 am titled:
+Paul Karila, CSO & Director, chronic pain research, gave a presentation on Oct 3 at 10.10 am titled:

 How can we achieve better translation from in vitro to the clinic in neuroscience?

 - Bridging from rodent-based to human neuronal assays: How can we accelerate building in vitro models with better translational validity?